5 Risks of Poor Money Business Choices and Decisions From SACCO and VSLA Income in Uganda

 4. Forex Trading

-Forex trading is popular among youth but carries very high risk due to market volatility, limited financial knowledge, and exposure to unregulated brokers.
+Forex trading is now a very popular culture among the youth but has most times weakened the financial positions of many because it carries very high risk due to market volatility.
+Most youth have limited financial knowledge and exposure to unregulated brokers.

 Risk level: Very High